NEU-IDKE/S-DBpedia/Code/README.md

 ### SSLP

-We use the code provided in the paper, details can be found at https://github.com/gkmn21/SSLPandUSLP.
+We use the code provided in the paper, details can be found at [SSLP github repository](https://github.com/gkmn21/SSLPandUSLP).

 **Usage**

-Configure the required environment according to the readme file in the above [SSLP github repository](https://github.com/gkmn21/SSLPandUSLP), and then execute the following code.
+Configure the required environment according to the readme file in  [SSLP github repository](https://github.com/gkmn21/SSLPandUSLP), and then execute the following code.

 ```py
 # S-DBpedia_GT5E